ni/nitypes-python/CONTRIBUTING.md

 1. Look at the checks on the checks on the Conversation tab in the PR.
 If all checks pass, that portion of the PR page should look similar to this:
    ![PR Checks](images/pr-checks.png)
-   Note that the `Test Results` check will not complete due to a known issue.
+   Note that if you are using a fork of the repo, the `Test Results` check will not complete due to a known issue (#243).

    If any of the checks fails, attempt to fix the failures by changing the code.